MickWest/sitrec/README.md

 The public folder contain videos that are government produced, are by me, or are otherwise free of restrictions.
 They can be found here: https://www.dropbox.com/scl/fo/biko4zk689lgh5m5ojgzw/h?rlkey=stuaqfig0f369jzujgizsicyn&dl=0

 ## Create/Edit the config files
-You will need to edit .env, config.js, config-install.js and sitrecServer/config.php
+You will need to edit shared.env, config.js, config-install.js and sitrecServer/config.php

-### sitrec/.env
+### sitrec/shared.env

-See .env.example file for usage.
+See shared.env.example file for usage.

 ### sitrec/config.js
 This has the basic paths for both the local dev environment, and (optionally) the server environment